abhishek-paliwal/2020-LEELA-RECIPES/content/Makai-Ka-Dhokla.md

  - "The temperature of oil has to be hot enough for frying pakoras."
  - "Chopped spinach also tastes great in this recipe."

-keywords: "onion pakoda hotel style, onion pakoda how to prepare, pyaaz ka pakora, onion pakoda preparation, onion pakoda oven"
+keywords: "onion pakoda hotel style, onion pakoda how to prepare, pyaaz ka pakora"

 recipeIngredient:
   - recipeIngredientTitle: "For Pyaaz:"